 Reasons For A Housing Price Recovery In 2021

-Now that we understand the downsides, let’s look at the upsides to housing prices for 2021.
-My housing market predictions for 2021 is that nationwide housing prices will reach new all-time highs by no later than July 1, 2021.
+Now that we understand some of the headwinds, let’s look at the upsides to housing prices for 2021.
+My housing market prediction for 2021 is that nationwide housing prices will continue to reach new all-time highs.

 The median price of an existing home sold in October was about $320,000, up an incredible 7.4% compared to a year ago.

 Below is the latest data on the median price of existing home sales.
 Notice the continued upward trend in all of 2020 and now in 2021.
 The pace is very strong and will likely continue.
 Today, the median home price in America is $375,000.

 However, due to the following reasons below, I believe U.S. national median home prices will likely continue to reach new highs.
 My prediction is for a $330,000 median price by end of 2021.
 Here are the reasons.